-June 2, 2023 Toyota Tsusho Corporation
+May 30, 2025 Toyota Tsusho Corporation

-Matters relating to Independent Auditors
+Matters relating to the Independent Auditor

-- 1. Name of Independent Auditor: PricewaterhouseCoopers Arata LLC - 2.
-Amount of remuneration, etc. - · Amount of remuneration for the fiscal year: 336 million yen - Total amount of cash and other financial profit that the Company and its subsidiaries pay Independent Auditors: 681 million yen - Notes: 1.
-The Audit & Supervisory Board members perform the necessary verification to determine whether or not the contents of the Independent Auditor's audit plan, status of Independent Auditor's performance of its duties and basis for calculating estimates of its remuneration are appropriate.
-Following this, the members decided to consent to the decision about the amount of remuneration of the Independent Auditor. - 2.
-In the audit contract between the Company and the Independent Auditor there is no distinction between the remuneration for the audit based on Companies Act and that for the audit based on the Financial Instruments and Exchange Law and it is not practically possible to distinguish them.
+- 1. Name of Independent Auditor: PricewaterhouseCoopers Japan LLC - 2.
+Amount of remuneration, etc. - · Amount of remuneration for the fiscal year: 380 million yen - Total amount of cash and other financial profit that the Company and its subsidiaries pay the Independent Auditor: 855 million yen - Notes: 1.
+The Audit & Supervisory Board performs the necessary verifications to determine the appropriateness of the contents of the Independent Auditor's audit plan, the status of the Independent Auditor's performance of its duties, and the basis for calculating estimates of its remuneration.
+Following this, the board decided to approve the amount of remuneration of the Independent Auditor. - 2.
+In the audit contract between the Company and the Independent Auditor, there is no distinction between the remuneration for audits based on the Companies Act and those based on the Financial Instruments and Exchange Act, and it is not practically possible to distinguish them.
 Hence, the above amounts are the total of these two amounts.